Senuka072/Loading-spinner-using-HTML-CSS/README.md

-# This repository is about how make a loading spinner using HTML & CSS.
+# This repository is about how to make a loading spinner using HTML & CSS.

 ## Clone the repository
 ```